These are most popular baby names of 2022: Social Security Administration

 New data from the federal agency shows Liam and Olivia were the most popular names of last year — not much of a surprise, considering Liam had been the most popular since 2017 while Olivia had held the top spot since 2019.

-In 2021, the only new name to enter the ranks of the top 10 — for either boys or girls — was Theodore, ranking as the 10th most popular boys’ name.
+In 2021, the only new name to enter the ranks of the top 10 — for either boys or girls — was Theodore, ranking as the 10th most popular boys’ name.y

 This year, the only new name to crack the top 10 was Luna, replacing Harper as 10th most popular.